Who are we?

-The Society was incorporated as a non-prot educational and scientic organization and is listed as a 501 (c)(3) organization.
+The Society was incorporated as a non-prot educational and scientific organization and is listed as a 501 (c)(3) organization.
 Contributions to the AVMS are tax-deductible under Section 107 of the Internal Revenue Code.

 - President – Ty Jackson, City of Gadsden

-- President Elect – Cheryl Clay, Alabama Department of Public Health
+- President Elect – Cheryl Edge, Alabama Department of Public Health

 - Past President, Kelly Stevens, Alabama Department of Public

-- Health Secretary – Leigh Willis, Alabama Department of Public Health
+- Secretary – Barry Ambrose, Alabama Department of Public Health, Retired

 - Treasurer – Steven McDaniel, Alabama Department of Public Health

-- Editor – Stephen Gates, Cooks Pest Control
+- Director – Savannah Duke, Cooks Pest Control

 - Director – Kelly Palmer, Alabama Cooperative Extension System